phphleb/webrotor/readme.md

 **WebRotor** is a specialized web server designed for asynchronous request handling on shared hosting.
 It is easy to install and configure.
 *Important:* Before using, make sure to review the requirements for your code to execute asynchronously.
 Most frameworks include guidelines and recommendations for enabling asynchronous functionality.

-With this library, applications built on frameworks like `Laravel`, `Symfony`, `Yii3`, `Slim`, and others that support asynchronous processing, along with any other asynchronously written code, can operate in this mode on various shared hosting platforms.
+With this library, applications built on frameworks like `Laravel`, `Symfony`, `Yii3` and others that support asynchronous processing, along with any other asynchronously written code, can operate in this mode on various shared hosting platforms.

+_It makes sense to move a project to asynchrony if it has performance problems or you want to experiment with asynchrony._

 ---